radxa/cix-openharmony-manifests/README.md

 1. The document author is currently using a Linux environment for burning
 2. Enter fastboot mode (directly enter fastboot mode after burning BIOS, or short-circuit the motherboard boot 2 pins)
-3. Run fastboot.sh on a Linux terminal until burning is complete
+3. Run fastboot.sh(code location:vendor/cix/scripts) on a Linux terminal until burning is complete